pomme-clic/s-money-documentation/docs/docs/payments/IP.md

 import Endpoint from "@theme/Endpoint" import Cta from '@theme/Cta'

-# SEPA and instant payment
+# SEPA and Instant payment

 ## SEPA zone

 The SEPA region consists of 36 European countries, including several countries which are not part of the euro area or the European Union.
-Also are included all French Overseas areas.
+Also are included all French overseas areas.
 More information here : https://www.ecb.europa.eu/paym/integration/retail/sepa/html/index.en.html

-Two protocols are being used on this system to wire money : SCT and instant SCT.
+Two protocols are being used on this system to wire money : SCT and Instant SCT.
 SCT stands for Sepa Credit Transfer and exists since the creation of the Euro.